jan-beukes/tvid/README.md

 tvid renders using 24-bit color.

-Results may vary, especially for terminals that do not support 24-bit color
+Results may vary for terminals that do not support 24-bit color